mi3nts/cloudSkyClassifier/firmware/naiveBayes/training/readMe.md

 │   │   ├── ............................
 ```

-## 3.Writing the Naive Bayes Module.
+## 3. Writing the Naive Bayes Module.
 - In completion of the previous command the naive Bayes model file will be written on the Data Set Path.
 On this example it'll write to the following directory:
 ```/media/teamlary/Team_Lary_1/gitGubRepos/data/swimseg/ ```
 - The files named *Train_Features.npy, Train_Shapes.npy, Train_Targets.npy,* and *Train_Targets_Shapes.npy* will also be written within the same folder.